xamcat/mobcat-samples/cpp_with_xamarin/README.md

     for i2 in $LibPath/*.cpp; do
         ShortName="${i2##*/}"
         OutputName="${ShortName/cpp/o}"
-        ${PWD}/$CXX -c $i2 -std=c++0x -o ../../build/$OutputName
+        $CXX -c $i2 -std=c++0x -o ${PWD}/sourceFiles/$OutputName
     done

-    ${PWD}/$CXX -shared -o ../../build/lib${LibraryName}.so ../../build/*.o

-    cd ../../..
     ```

     **NOTE:** The filename is extracted from the full filepath before a find and replace expression is used to change the .cpp extension for a .o extension.
 These values are subsequently passed into the compiler.

-Once we have the necessary object files, we can link them to create a dynamic library (denoted by the *-shared* flag).
+7. Link the resulting object files to produce a dynamic library by adding the following script after the for loop is done:

-7. To wrap up the Android build, add the following script to copy the resulting **.so** library to the respective **bin** folder before clearing out the **tmp** directory:

     ```
+    $CXX -shared -static-libstdc++ -o ${PWD}/sourceFiles/lib${Libr
+    ```

+    **NOTE:** Once we have the necessary object files, we can link them to create a dynamic library (denoted by the *-shared* flag).
+The system STL (*/system/lib/libstdc++.so*) will no longer be included in the NDK and so *libc++_shared.so* must also be included in the APK or the static variant must be linked.
+Since all our native code is contained within a single shared library in this example we will use static variant by adding the *static-libstdc++* flag.
+If your application uses multiple shared libraries, it is recommended that you use the *libc++_shared.so* runtime instead.
+Further reading on [Android C++ Library Support](https://developer.android.com/ndk/guides/cpp-support) is recommended.

+8. Add the following script to copy the resulting **.so** library to the respective **bin** folder

+    ```
-    echo "Copying lib${LibraryName}.so to bin/Android/$i"
+    echo "Copying lib${LibraryName}.so to bin/Android/$ABI_Folder_Name"
     {
-        find Android/build -name "*.so" -exec cp {} ../bin/Android/$i \;
+        find sourceFiles -name "*.so" -exec cp {} ../bin/Android/$ABI_Folder_Name \;
     } &> /dev/null

-    rm -rf Android/*
     echo ""
     ```

+9. To wrap up the Android build, add the following script to switch back to the parent directory and denote the end of the Android build

+    ```
+    cd ..
+    echo "** BUILD SUCCEEDED (Android) **"
+    echo ""
+    ```

-8. Verify that the completed Android section of the script appears as follows:
+10. Verify that the completed Android section of the script appears as follows:

     ```
     echo ""